Skip to main content

 A drug that competes for the same binding site with an agonist.

-CYP (Cytochrome) 450 family: Enzymes responsible for most drugs; there are many isoforms of CYP.
+CYP (Cytochrome) P450 family: Enzymes responsible for the metabolism of most drugs; there are many isoforms of CYP enzymes.

-Distribution: The second stage of pharmacokinetics; the process by which medication is distributed throughout the body.
+Distribution: The second stage of pharmacokinetics is the process by which a medication moves from the site of administration to tissues throughout the body.

 relationship between the effectiveness and drug concentration most often expressed as a log

-Duration: The length of time that a medication is producing its desired therapeutic effect.
+Duration: The length of time a medication produces its desired therapeutic effect.

 A graph of a person with a blue line